CartoDB/observatory-extension/doc/measures_functions.md

 #### Errors

-* If an unrecognized normalization type is input, raise an error: `'Only valid inputs for "normalize" are "area" (default) and "denominator".`
+* If an unrecognized normalization type is input, raises error: `'Only valid inputs for "normalize" are "area" (default) and "denominator".`

 ## OBS_GetMeasureById(geom_ref text, measure_id text, boundary_id text)